GabrielKP/oc-pmc/README.md

 * **time_words_legacy**: public word chain data from Bellana et al. 2022, needed when using the raw data import.
 * **words_to_rate**: the word files used to rate the words for story relatedness (for documentation purposes), updated versions can be created with [analysis/oc_pmc/export/words.py](analysis/oc_pmc/export/words.py)

-### Raw data

-The raw data is not shared, however for completeness, here is how you would import it.